Vittor-Javidan/EarthLogServerExample/README.md

   etc..

-- start the server: "npx start"
+- start the server with the command "npx start"

-- Find your pc ipv4 address.
+- Find your pc IPV4 wifi address.
 On windows just run the command "ipconfig" and get the ipv4 from Wifi adapter.

 - Inside the EarthLog app create a new credential, and add the url "http://<Your_IPV4_address>:6969".
 You don't need to set name and password in this test.